benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ## Error Handling

-Use this guide to understand what to expect from NDe API error responses and learn some tips on how to handle them.
+Use this guide to understand what to expect from Nike API error responses and learn some tips on how to handle them.

 ### General Error Response Components

-Error responses from NDe APIs contain the following:
+Error responses from Nike APIs contain the following:

 - HTTP Status Code

-    NDe uses standard HTTP status codes for errors.
+    Nike uses standard HTTP status codes for errors.
 See the [Common Errors](#common-errors) section for more details.

 - Response Body Components